 Although you are descending through the forest for much of the time, there is also plenty of flat track to break it up, so it doesn’t feel difficult in any way.

 You’ll be walking above the river and depending on the water levels, the sound can be quite something.
-For us it sounded like we were going to arrive at some pretty major waterfalls due to how many cascades had formed around the rocks.
+The first time we walked the track it sounded like we were going to arrive at some pretty major waterfalls due to how many cascades had formed around the rocks!

 Arriving at the Bowtells Swing Bridge